beginor/beginor.github.io/zzm-en.md

 - OAuth2 Server of GDEP (OAuth2) (2014-02 ~ 2014-03)

-  **Software** ASP.NET MVC, Bootstrap
+  **Software** ASP.NET MVC, Bootstrap, AngularJS

   **Description**

   The SSO of GDEP is using windows active directory authority, the shortcoming is every application need to access AD, this is a threation of the security of AD, so we deside to switch to OAuth2;

-  On the service side, we use implement a standard OAuth2 server using standard ASP.NET MVC, active directory as authorize adapter; We use Bootstrap to implement responsive layout, compatible with multi browsers on defferent devices;
+  On the service side, we use implement a standard OAuth2 server using standard ASP.NET MVC, active directory as authorize adapter; We use Bootstrap to implement responsive layout, compatible with multi browsers on defferent devices, use AngularJS to implement two way data binding and modular development;

   **Responsibility**

   - Architect design, follow OAuth2 specification， follow ASP.NET MVC standard；
   - Guide developers to implement OAuth2 with ASP.NET MVC;
-  - Guide developers to implement responsive layout with Bootstrap.
+  - Guide developers to implement responsive layout with Bootstrap;
+  - Guide developers to implement manage views with AngularJS;

 - EQPub platform update (2013-09 ~ 2013-12)